Ancient Roman technology

 With limited sources of power, the Romans managed to build impressive structures, some of which survive to this day.
-The durability of Roman structures, such as roads, dams, and buildings, is accounted for the building techniques and practices they utilized in their construction projects.
-Rome and its surrounding area contained various types of volcanic materials, which Romans experimented with the creation of building materials, particularly cements and mortars.
+The durability of Roman structures, such as roads, dams, and buildings, is accounted for in the building techniques and practices they utilized in their construction projects.
+Rome and its surrounding area contained various types of volcanic materials, which Romans experimented with in the creation of building materials, particularly cements and mortars.
 Along with concrete, the Romans used stone, wood, and marble as building materials.
 They used these materials to construct civil engineering projects for their cities and transportation devices for land and sea travel.

-The Romans also contributed to the development of technologies of the battlefield.
 Warfare was an essential aspect of Roman society and culture.
 The military was not only used for territorial acquisition and defense, but also as a tool for civilian administrators to use to help staff provincial governments and assist in construction projects.
 The Romans adopted, improved, and developed military technologies for foot soldiers, cavalry, and siege weapons for land and sea environments.

-In addition to military engineering, the Romans also made significant contributions to medicine medical technologies, particularly in surgery.
+In addition to military engineering, the Romans also made significant contributions to medical technologies.

 Types of power

 Human power

-The most readily available sources of power to the ancients were human power and animal power.
-An obvious utilization of human power is the movement of objects.
-For objects ranging from 20 to 80 pounds a single person can generally suffice.
-For objects of greater weight, more than one person may be required to move the object.
-A limiting factor in using multiple people to move objects is the available amount of grip space.
-To overcome this limiting factor, mechanical devices were developed to assist in the manipulation of objects.
-One device being the windlass which used ropes and pulleys to manipulate objects.
+The most readily available power sources to the ancients were human and animal.
+Mechanical devices were developed to assist in the manipulation of objects which exceeded human strength – one such device being the windlass, which used ropes and pulleys to manipulate objects.
 The device was powered by multiple people pushing or pulling on handspikes attached to a cylinder.

-Human power was also a factor in the movement of ships, in particularly warships.
+Human power was also a factor in the movement of ships, particularly warships.
 Though wind-powered sails were the dominant form of power in water transportation, rowing was often used by military craft during battle engagements.